 If you have made your way through all the above, you might find yourself bottlenecked when it comes to making sense of the data mountain!
 As scientists we all have a basic understanding of statistics but when it comes to the statistical complexities of DoE, this is enough to strike the fear of a higher being into most of us.

-Those pioneering the use of DoE for assay development purposes use generic statistic packages utilised by other industries to design experiments and analyse results, but these don’t integrate seamlessly with Life Science liquid handlers.
+Those pioneering the use of DoE for assay development purposes use generic statistic packages utilized by other industries to design experiments and analyze results, but these don’t integrate seamlessly with Life Science liquid handlers.
 The work around here has been to use manual spread sheets to map the experimental design out to the liquid handler then map data back for analysis, however this approach is cumbersome and poses a data integrity concern.

 So, it’s fairly easy to understand why DoE hasn’t been readily adopted, however, the benefits of this method are undeniably advantageous over the traditional One Factor At a Time (OFAT) approach as discussed in our previous blog.
 However, what if there was a solution to eliminate these bottlenecks.
 Would you be willing to adopt?